ngtranthanhtoan/business-301-executive-leadership/chapter-12-measuring-what-matters.md

-# Executive Leadership 301 — Chapter 12: Measuring What Matters
+# Chapter 12: Measuring What Matters

 ## Why This Chapter Matters
 At the executive level, metrics aren’t just numbers — they are **commitments**.